 k.
 Equipment needs, particularly in the area of technology, but also including materials and learning devices.

 2. Supervision of Paraeducators.
 Many schools employ paraeducators to supplement the instruction provided by TSVIs (Forster & Holbrook, 2005).
 These individuals carry out a variety of roles, as braille transcriber, materials adapter, and sometimes academic tutor.
 Because these individuals have not received formal training, they may not understand how low vision or blindness affects teaching and learning.
-It is essential that the TSVI supervise paraeducators assigned to students with visual impairments, particularly in braille reading and writing, mathematics, other academic content areas, the expanded core curriculum, and in promoting independence and age-appropriate relationships whenever possible,
+It is essential that the TSVI supervise paraeducators assigned to students with visual impairments particularly in braille reading and writing, mathematics, other academic content areas, the expanded core curriculum, and in promoting independence and age-appropriate relationships whenever possible,

 3. Record Keeping.
 Teachers indicate that paperwork consumes too much valuable instructional time and thus decreases their effectiveness with students (Correa-Torres & Howell, 2004).
 Nevertheless, TSVIs must: